zeromq/zebra/README.txt

 The contributors are listed in AUTHORS.
 This project uses the MPL v2 license, see LICENSE.

-zwebrap uses the [C4.1 (Collective Code Construction Contract)](http://rfc.zeromq.org/spec:22) process for contributions.
+zebra uses the [C4.1 (Collective Code Construction Contract)](http://rfc.zeromq.org/spec:22) process for contributions.

-zwebrap uses the [CLASS (C Language Style for Scalabilty)](http://rfc.zeromq.org/spec:21) guide for code style.
+zebra uses the [CLASS (C Language Style for Scalabilty)](http://rfc.zeromq.org/spec:21) guide for code style.

-To report an issue, use the [zwebrap issue tracker](https://github.com/zeromq/zwebrap/issues) at github.com.
+To report an issue, use the [zebra issue tracker](https://github.com/zeromq/zebra/issues) at github.com.

-## Using zwebrap
+## Using zebra

 ### Requirements